Welsh Agricultural College

 The Welsh Agricultural College (WAC) was established in Aberystwyth, Ceredigion, Wales, in 1970.
-In 1995 it merged with Aberystwyth University.
+In 1995, the WAC merged with the then University of Wales, Aberystwyth.

 Establishment

 In an unusual arrangement, the college was financed through a joint committee composed of representatives of all the Welsh local authorities.
-Its original mission in 1970 was to provide vocational education in agriculture (NDA and HND) and for a number of years it provided National and Higher National Diploma courses.
+Its original mission in 1970 was to provide vocational education in agriculture (NDA and HND) and for several years it provided National and Higher National Diploma courses.
 An HND took 4 years and included extensive work experience on farms.

-It shared a campus with the Welsh College of Librarianship at Llanbadarn.
-The first intake of 34 students was in 1971, when the buildings were unfinished.
+The WAC shared a campus with the Welsh College of Librarianship at Llanbadarn.
+The first intake of 34 students was in 1971 when the buildings were unfinished.
 The College acquired Frondeg dairy farm and a beef and sheep unit at Tan y Graig.

-Dr DW Dai Morris was the first principal.
+Dr D.W.
+Dai Morris was the first principal of the WAC.

 Degrees and students

-WAC later diversified its provision to include courses in Countryside Management and Equine Studies.
-A degree scheme in Agriculture, offered jointly with the University of Wales Aberystwyth’s Department of Agricultural Sciences, was established in 1982.
+The WAC later diversified its provision to include courses in Countryside Management and Equine Studies.
+A degree scheme in Agriculture, offered jointly with the University of Wales, Aberystwyth’s Department of Agricultural Sciences, was established in 1982.

-Student from this period were typically UK applicants who wanted an applied course, or had not gained places at more established agricultural colleges (Wye College, Royal Agricultural College in Cirencester, Harper Adams College etc.).
+Students from this period were typically UK applicants who wanted an applied course, or had not gained places at more established agricultural colleges (Wye College, Royal Agricultural College in Cirencester, Harper Adams College etc.).
 Some were sons or daughters of Welsh farmers.